milistu/GPT-typeahead/README.md

-# GPT Query Teller 🔮
+# Query Teller: Next-Level Query Completion with GPT-1 🔮

-Fine-tune GPT-1 for the task of query completion, typeahead, or next-word prediction.
+Elevate your application's user experience with state-of-the-art query completion capabilities powered by GPT-1.
+The GPT Query Teller is a Python package designed to fine-tune the groundbreaking GPT-1 model specifically for enhancing typeahead functionality, query completion, and next-word prediction features.
+Tailored for seamless integration, this package empowers developers to incorporate intelligent, context-aware text predictions, optimizing user interactions and engagement across various platforms.